Wines from the Combe de Savoie, Mont Granier & Jongieux

 To explore this Wine Travel Guide, select from the menu on the left

 This famous old spa town is chiefly of interest for its proximity to the Lac de Bourget, the largest inland lake in France.
-You can still visit the old spas and sulphur springs in the town but it is rather faded; there are a few traditional hotels (see Le Manoir in 'Places to Stay') in the centre and an excellent, modern restaurant Le 59 (http://www.boris-campanella.fr/restaurant-le-59) established by a chef who made his name at the Château de Candie in Chambéry.
+You can still visit the old spas and sulphur springs in the town but it is rather faded; there are a few traditional hotels in the centre and an excellent, modern restaurant Le 59 (http://www.boris-campanella.fr/restaurant-le-59) established by a chef who made his name at the Château de Candie in Chambéry.
 A larger choice of hotels and restaurants of all qualities is found by the lake, as well as beach-like facilities – it is an important centre for water sports.
 The small town of Le Bourget at the end of the lake also has some fine restaurants and places to stay.
 Boat trips (www.gwel.com) can be taken on the lake including an excursion across to the Abbaye de Hautecombe (see ‘Other Attractions’).

 This town on the Isère river famous chiefly for having hosted the 1992 Winter Olympics, is at the crossroads of the road to the pretty Beaufortain area (famous for its cheese) and the road to the Tarentaise ski resorts.
 It is a largely uninteresting town, however it’s worth taking a drive up to the old town Conflans, perched on a hill with some good views.
 You must leave the car and explore Conflans on foot.